Oasis (band): 2007–2009: Dig Out Your Soul

-2009–present: Split, aftermath and reissues

-After Liam contracted laryngitis, Oasis cancelled a gig at V Festival in Chelmsford on 23 August 2009.
+2009–2024: Split and aftermath

+Oasis played the final show of its first run on 22 August 2009 at the V Festival at Weston Park in Weston-under-Lizard, Staffordshire, England.
+The following day on 23 August, Liam contracted laryngitis, forcing Oasis to cancel the show in Chelmsford scheduled for that day.
 Noel stated in 2011 that the gig was cancelled due to Liam having "a hangover".
 Liam subsequently sued Noel, and demanded an apology, stating: "The truth is I had laryngitis, which Noel was made fully aware of that morning, diagnosed by a doctor."
 Noel issued an apology and the lawsuit was dropped.

-The band were due to perform on 28 August 2009 at the Rock en Seine festival near Paris, however mid-way through Bloc Party’s set at the festival their frontman Kele Okereke (alongside Bloc Party tour manager Peter Hill) announced that Oasis would not be performing.
-Two hours later, a statement from Noel appeared on the band's website:
+The band were scheduled to perform on 28 August 2009 at the Rock en Seine festival near Paris, however mid-way through Bloc Party's set at the festival their frontman Kele Okereke (alongside Bloc Party tour manager Peter Hill) announced that Oasis would not be performing.
+There were reports that the concert's organizers displayed a message alluding to an "altercation" occurring between the brothers following the announcement of the show's cancellation.